txcrew/pkrdocs/content/guide/properties/presentation.md

 * Mexico pavilion at EPCOT
 * Poseidon's Fury at Universal's Islands of Adventure, Florida
 * Journey to Atlantis at SeaWorld, Florida
+* Expedition Everest – Legend of the Forbidden Mountain at Disney's Animal Kingdom
 {{% /details %}}

 {{% details title="Natural disaster" closed="true" %}}